 "I traveled - always on foot, and unaccompanied by other white men - about 8,000 miles.
 I shot, stuffed, and brought home over 2,000 birds, of which more than 60 are new species, and I killed upwards of 1,000 quadrupeds, of which 200 were stuffed and brought home, with more than 60 hitherto unknown to science.
 I suffered fifty attacks of the African fever, taking, to cure myself, more than fourteen ounces of quinine.
 Of famine, long-continued exposures to the heavy tropical rains, and attacks of ferocious ants and venomous flies, it is not worth while to speak."

-Exploration And Adventures In Equatorial Africa by Paul B Du Chaillu (1861) includes accounts of the manners and customs of the people, and of the chase of the gorilla, crocodile, leopard, elephant, hippopotamus and other animals.
+Explorations And Adventures In Equatorial Africa by Paul B Du Chaillu (1861) includes 'accounts of the manners and customs of the people, and of the chase of the gorilla, crocodile, leopard, elephant, hippopotamus and other animals'.
+Free eBook

-Land Of The Long Night by Paul B Du Chaillu (1899) is an account of life in the Arctic regions of Scandinavia aimed at the juvenile audience.
+The Land Of The Long Night by Paul B Du Chaillu (1899) is an account of life in the Arctic regions of Scandinavia aimed at the juvenile audience.
+Free eBook

 Robert Michael Ballantyne (1825 - 1894) was a Scottish juvenile fiction writer.
 During his life he would write over 80 books and travel all over the world to gain first-hand knowledge of his subject matter.